sduig/Github-Security-Advisories/README.md

 Extract Github Security Advisories from: https://github.com/security-advisories

+gsa_basic.py prints out base entries from the Github Security Advisories Atoma feed

-Store the results in a CSV file.
+gsa_advanced.py extracts key Atoma elements such as ID, Title, Updated, Published, CVE and stores the results in a CSV file.